UnGitLambda/PAFtoAF/README.md

 att(2,3).
 pref(2,1).

-The only thing that matter in the order this format (papx) is that an attack between a and b must be declared after declaring a and b.
+The only thing that matters, regarding the papx format, is that an attack att(a,b). or a preference pref(a,b). must be declared after the arguments arg(a). and arg(b).
 But you can write the same PAF by writing :

 arg(1).